Skip to main content

 Learn more about asserting on page elements in chapter "Web assertions".

-Waiting for condition
+Waiting for conditions

 Serenity/JS web module provides web-specific expectations you use to synchronise your test code with the system under test and wait until its state meets your expectations.